I love owning my pet chinchilla!

-#4- The Initial Cost to Adopting a Chinchilla Is More Than Other Rodents
+#4: The Initial Cost Of Adopting A Chinchilla Is More Than Other Rodents

-This is because you have to purchase the proper size cage at the beginning and all of the accessories.
+This is because you have to purchase the proper size cage at the beginning, along with all of the accessories.

-Trust me, I know the feeling of shelling out cash the day you adopt a pet, but when it comes to chinchillas, it doesn’t get much cheaper to provide the best care and hygiene for a chinchilla after these initial costs are in the past and done and over with.
+Trust me, I know the feeling of shelling out cash the day you adopt a pet, but when it comes to chinchillas, it doesn’t get much cheaper overall, once the initial costs are in the past.

-#5- Some Chinchillas Don’t Prefer to Be Over-Handled or Cuddled
+#5: Some Chinchillas Don’t Like To Be Over-Handled Or Cuddled

-Some chinchillas simply don’t become as cuddly as other chinchillas will become.
+Some chinchillas simply don’t become as cuddly as other chinchillas do.

-The first recommendation I have for you is to read my post that discusses how to get your chinchilla to enjoy being held that you can view here.
+The first recommendation I have for you is to read my post that discusses how to get your chinchilla to enjoy being held, which you can see here.